podonoghue/T962a_Oven_Controller/docs/README.md

 * Support the two internal thermocouples
 * Support two external thermocouples
 * Supports up to 10 profiles stored in non-voltile memory
-* Configuartion is also stored in non-voltile memory
+* The current configuration is also stored in non-voltile memory
-* Requires additional SSD to completely separate the low-voltage and high-voltage components
+* Uses additional SSD to completely separate the low-voltage and high-voltage components

 **Requirements**
 * It uses a Kinetis microcontroller so requires a compatible programmer e.g. USBDM